1929-2022

 All things come to and end, and Lata’s professional career was no exception.
 Over the decades, the actresses for whom she was singing became younger, and Lata was growing older.
 It was inevitable that at some point it was no longer going to be a workable match.

 We cannot pinpoint a time where her career started to decline.
 However by 1980 it was clear that it was not a necessity to have Lata sing for a film.
 Furthermore, there was a change in the style of the new songs.
 Emerging music directors such as A.R.
-Rahman just did not see Lata's voice as fitting into their approach to creating music (although Lata did lend her voice for some of his work).
-The result of all of this was that Lata Mangeshkar gradually moved from the peak of her career into today's state of semiretirement.
+Rahman just did not see Lata’s voice as fitting into their approach to creating music (although Lata did lend her voice for some of his work).
+The result of all of this was that Lata Mangeshkar gradually moved from the peak of her career into a state of semi-retirement.

 Lata Mangeshkar in her later years